ArXivCode/ArXivCode/Final Report.md

 ## **8\.
 Conclusion**

 ArXivCode demonstrates that specialized retrieval-augmented generation with pre-trained models effectively bridges the gap between theoretical AI research papers and their code implementations.
-Through careful system design and integration of CodeBERT embeddings with GPT-4 explanations, we have created a practical tool that addresses a critical need in the research community.
+Through careful system design and integration of CodeBERT embeddings with GPT-4 (OpenAI, 2024) explanations, we have created a practical tool that addresses a critical need in the research community.

 ### **Key Achievements**